France: Tête en l'Air

 When a child has a brain injury, it affects the entire family, which has to learn to live with the after-effects of the injury: impaired memory, psycho-motor disorders, behavioral problems… all of these cognitive after-effects interfere with the child’s learning process.

 The parents, who are in a state of shock at the hospital, often don’t take the time to get all the information they need.
-The “Tête en l’air” association helps in several ways with the support of 23 volunteers and of an employee AREVA:
+The “Tête en l’air” association helps in several ways with the support volunteers and of an employee AREVA:

 • A help line, available 24/7